Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

 {: #Fig-fragmentation-downlink-header-abort title='Receiver-Abort packet (following an all-1 packet with incorrect MIC).'}

-Class A and classB&C devices do not manage retransmissions and timers in the same way.
+Class A and classB&C end-devices do not manage retransmissions and timers in the same way.

-#### ClassA devices
+#### ClassA end-devices

-Class A devices can only receive in an RX slot following the transmission of an uplink.
+Class A end-devices can only receive in an RX slot following the transmission of an uplink.
 Therefore there cannot be a concept of "retransmission timer" for an SCHC gateway.
-The SCHC gateway cannot initiate communication to a classA device.
+The SCHC gateway cannot initiate communication to a classA end-device.

 The device replies with an ACK fragment to every single fragment received from the SCHC gateway (because the window size is 1).
 Following the reception of a